luxzg/3CX-XAPI_examples/README.md

 - fetch_call_history.ps1 -> first script, using `CallHistoryView`, and no progress bar for HTTP request
 - fetch_call_history2.ps1 -> same as first but improved with approximation of a progress for HTTP request
 - fetch_call_report.ps1 -> variation of the script using `ReportCallLogData` endpoint that provides way more details than just the call logs in first two scripts
+- fetch_abandoned_queue_calls_report.ps1 -> new script using `ReportAbandonedQueueCalls` endpoint for abandoned calls

 Scripts were written to be universal, with one minor exception.
-Due to my own needs I've added names of days in Croatian language in the 3rd script and they're displayed in the last column.
+Due to my own needs I've added names of days in Croatian language in some of the scripts and they're displayed in the last column.
 It also includes English names of days in column before that.
 Feel free to ignore or comment out that code, or reuse ut for other languages that you may need.
 Other than that scripts should be well suited for any user.

 Note that scripts require API integration user & key (secret), process of obtaiing one through 3CX Web UI console is explained below.